Our research areas

 Background

-In a rapidly changing world, the search for ecological solutions to environmental change is essential.
-In light of the conclusions of COP 15 Biodiversity, the unit chose to show that researchers are capable of not only reflecting on, but also taking action against, the erosion of biodiversity.
-ChimEco's research activities are based on the recent IPBES report, in particular the key factors responsible for the collapse of biodiversity:
+In a rapidly changing world, the search for eco-friendly solutions to environmental challenges is essential.
+In light of the conclusions of COP 15 on Biodiversity, the unit has chosen to demonstrate that researchers are capable not only of reflecting on the erosion of biodiversity but also of taking action against it.
+ChimEco’s research activities are based on the recent IPBES report, particularly the key factors responsible for the collapse of biodiversity:

 4. Pollution

-Thus, the main themes concern soil and aquatic pollution, and the development of exotic plant and animal species.
+These include the main issues related to soil and water pollution, as well as the spread of invasive plant and animal species.

 Strategies

-The solutions studied are inspired by "nature-based solutions."
-They therefore fall within the scope of global ecology and are based on research into phytotechnologies that can protect/conserve, or even restore, degraded ecosystems, with operational objectives that are implemented in the field and on a large scale.
-These phytotechnologies include phytoremediation (phytoextraction, rhizofiltration), plant physicochemistry (biosorption), and eco-responsible management of invasive alien species.
+The solutions under consideration are inspired by “Nature-based Solutions.”
+They therefore fall within the realm of global ecology and are based on research into phytotechnologies designed to protect, conserve, or even restore degraded ecosystems, with clear operational objectives implemented on the ground and at a large scale.
+These phytotechnologies incorporate phytoremediation (phytoextraction, rhizofiltration), plant physicochemistry (biosorption), and eco-responsible management of invasive alien species.

-A better understanding of the plant species studied revealed a common feature: they all have an unusual mineral composition, which was the starting point for a new concept created by ChimEco:ecocatalysis.
-This first entirely bio-based mineral catalysis has added an economic dimension to ecological solutions.
-Interdisciplinarity, as we see it, thus leads to scientific innovations, which are accompanied, by the unit, into the socio-economic sphere.
+A better understanding of the plant species studied has revealed a common feature: they all possess an unusual mineral composition, which served as the starting point for a new concept developed by ChimEco:ecocatalysis.
+This first entirely bio-based mineral catalyst has added an economic dimension to ecological solutions.
+Interdisciplinarity, as we envision it, thus leads to scientific innovations that are guided, through unity, into the socioeconomic sphere.

 Pollution of terrestrial ecosystems

-An ecological restoration program proven on a large scale and internationally.
-New Caledonia is a prime example.
-Six hectares of restoration based on the use of endemic species:
+A large-scale, internationally recognized ecological restoration program.
+New Caledonia serves as a prime example.
+6 hectares of restoration based on the use of endemic species:

 - Development of pioneer species